AnyChart/docs.anychart.com/Stock_Charts/Series/Line.md

 ## Overview

-Line Series is usually used to show a some parameter changing in time or in dependency of some other changing parameter or categories, which values are used as values on X-axis.
+Line Series is usually used to show some parameter changing in time or in dependency of some other changing parameter or categories, which values are used as values on X-axis.
 Read more about Line Series in the [Line Series tutorial](../../Basic_Charts/Line_Chart).

 ## AnyStock Line Series Adjustment